hotheadsoftware/nexus-docs/docs/installation.md

 ### MacOS

 On Mac OS, use Valet.
 It will handle all of this (and much more) for you.

+## Next Steps

+Now that you've established the environment, let's create your first tenant-context panel!